datagarden-git/datagarden/README.md

 # DataGarden

-Welcome to DataGarden Code and supplimentary materials.
+Welcome to DataGarden Code and supplementary materials.

-This code contains a website which displays the gallery and supplimentary materials.
+This code contains a website which displays the gallery and supplementary materials.

 For the live online version, please see [https://datagarden-git.github.io/datagarden/local/index.html](https://datagarden-git.github.io/datagarden/local/index.html)